Kameničná

 Kameničná (Keszegfalva, Hungarian pronunciation:) is a village and municipality in the Komárno District in the Nitra Region of southwest Slovakia.

 Geography

-The village lies on the Váh River, at an altitude of 110 metres and covers an area of 34.512 km².
+The village lies on the Váh River, at an altitude of 110 metres and covers an area of km².

-It has a population of about 1830 people.

 History

 In the 9th century, the territory of Kameničná became part of the Kingdom of Hungary.
 In historical records the village was first mentioned in 1482.

 After the Austro-Hungarian army disintegrated in November 1918, Czechoslovak troops occupied the area, later acknowledged internationally by the Treaty of Trianon.
 Between 1938 and 1945 Kameničná once more became part of Miklós Horthy's Hungary through the First Vienna Award.
 From 1945 until the Velvet Divorce, it was part of Czechoslovakia.
 Since then it has been part of Slovakia.